daattali/beautiful-jekyll/_posts/2020-12-18-simple-meal-planning-with-theme-nights.md

 ## Simple Meal Planning with Theme Nights

 Tell me I can't be the only one who doesn't enjoy cooking.
 It's painful for me.
 Always has been.
-I cook out of necessity, but really, one thing that has made easier for me is _intentional planning_ and _theme simple meal planning_ is one of those things.
-Today on the blog, I'm sharing about simple meal planning with theme nights and giving you 15 simple meal planning theme night ideas.
+I cook out of necessity, but really, one thing that has made it easier for me is _intentional planning_ and  **simple meal planning with theme nights** is one of those things.
+Today on the blog, I'm sharing about simple meal planning with theme nights and I'm sharing 15 simple meal planning theme night ideas.

 ![Pen to meal planning on paper.](/uploads/1_20201211_211350_0000_compress94-min-1.jpg "Simple meal planning with theme nights SHM")